When you are traveling around the world with your kids, don’t forget to make Ghana a priority.

 Ghana’s Man-Made Lake

-The Lake Volta in Ghana is the largest man-made lake in the world that covers an area of 8,502 square kilometers.
+Lake Volta in Ghana stands as the largest man-made lake globally, covering an expansive area of 8,502 square kilometers.

 Ghana’s Hospitality